 So, which watch has a better GPS performance?
 After all these tests I think that the Suunto Ambit 2 watch is slightly more accurate.
 However, also the Suunto 9 watch provides a very good GPS performance, especially considering that it has an internal bezel GPS antenna.
 If we exclude the test run 5 where Suunto 9 had some weird (GLONASS?) issues, the biggest difference in total distance between GPS tracks was only 210 meters (total distance of more than 8 kilometers).

-Now the big question is whether you should enable GPS + GLONASS tracking on Suunto 9 – or not.
-After all these tests I concluded that GLONASS makes no positive difference in tracking accuracy and therefore I recommend using the watch in GPS-only mode.
+Now the big question is whether you should enable GPS + GLONASS or GPS + Galileo tracking on Suunto 9 – or not.
+After all these tests I concluded that GLONASS and Galileo make no positive difference in tracking accuracy and therefore I recommend using the watch in GPS-only mode.
 Before enabling GLONASS I’ve never encountered as inaccurate a tracking on the Suunto 9 as on the test run 5.
 Therefore, I believe that the inaccuracy was connected to GLONASS.
 However, note that I conducted three test runs with GLONASS enabled altogether and only one of them resulted in inaccurate tracking.
 But that one was so terribly inaccurate that I probably won’t enable GLONASS again anytime soon.
 I also contacted Suunto support regarding the issues with GLONASS.
 Their reply was as follows: “It is not recommended to use both GLONASS and GPS at the same time.
 It can record wrong and zigzag GPS data.
 Glonass is suitable for cities with large buildings and other obstacles that may affect our GPS signals.”

 What do you think?
 Leave your thoughts in the comments section below.